 Benin has been a stable democracy since 1990 and has a small domestic market.
 The country’s economy is heavily dependent on trade ties to its neighbors, particularly Nigeria.
-Its overall macroeconomic conditions declined in 2020, with a slow growth rate of around 2 percent resulting from the COVID-19 pandemic.
+Benin’s overall macroeconomic conditions were positive in 2021.
+According to IMF estimates, GDP growth rebounded strongly from 3.8% in 2020 to 6.6% in 2021.
 Main economic drivers include Benin’s cotton industry and other cash crops, the Port of Cotonou, and telecommunications.
 Cashew and pineapple production and processing have substantial commercial potential.
 A nascent tourism sector has potential in the longer term.
 Historical cultural ties to the United States may generate tourism in the south and central parts of Benin; game parks in the north seemed to be a potential growing sector but prospects are now limited by increasing security concerns.
-A lack of tourist infrastructure restricts development of both markets.
+A lack of tourism infrastructure restricts development of both markets.
 The country’s primary source of revenue is the Port of Cotonou, although the government is seeking to expand its revenue base.
-A large informal sector, estimated at over 70 percent of GDP, is based primarily on unregulated trade with Nigeria.
+A large informal sector, estimated at over 48% of GDP, is based primarily on unregulated trade with Nigeria.

-In 2019, Benin imported about $5 billion in goods such as rice, meat and poultry, alcoholic beverages, fuel plastic materials, palm oil, electricity, and passenger vehicles, a.
-Benin’s total exports were $1.62 billion in 202019.
-Principal exports are ginned cotton, cotton cake and cotton seeds, cashew, shea butter, cooking oil, and raw copper.
-Benin’s chief import partners include s, Brazil, China, , Spain, France, India, , , , Thailand, and the United States .
+In 2020, Benin imported about $4.22 billion in goods such as rice, meat and poultry, alcoholic beverages, fuel, plastic materials, palm oil, electricity, and passenger vehicles.
+Benin’s total exports were $1.24 billion in 2020, including ginned cotton, cotton cake and cotton seeds, cashew, shea butter, cooking oil, and raw copper.
+Benin’s chief import partners include India, China, France, Togo, Belgium, Russia, Turkey, United States (https://trendeconomy.com/data/h2/Benin/TOTAL).
 The informal import of goods from Nigeria and Togo remains constant.
-In 2019 Benin’s chief export partners were Bangladesh, China, the United Arab Emirates, India, and Nigeria.
+In 2020 Benin’s chief export partners were Bangladesh, India, China, Malaysia, Ukraine, Denmark, and the United Arab Emirates (https://trendeconomy.com/data/h2/Benin/TOTAL).